Olojo festival

 The Olojo Festival is an ancient festival celebrated annually in Ife, Osun State, Nigeria.
 It is one of the popular festivals in the Yoruba land, and was once described by Oba Adeyeye Enitan Ogunwusi as a festival that celebrates the Black race all over the world.
 The Yoruba word 'Olojo' means 'The Day Of The First Dawn' that describes the grateful heart of man towards God's creation and the existence of Human.
 The Olojo Festival is a culture festival in the calendar of the Ile-Ife, Osun State which is located in the Southwestern part of Nigeria.
 It is the celebration of the remembrance of “Ogun”, god of Iron, who is believed to be the first son of Oduduwa, progenitor of the Yoruba people.
-The festival is held annually in October.
+The festival is held annually in September/October.
+Although, in 2019 it was observed in February.
 It is one of the biggest festival on the culture calendar of lle-Ife.